 Second, many of the quality surf breaks in Samoa are outer reef passes and best accessed by boat.
 There are a few breaks that you can paddle out to, but the paddle is quite long.
 At a couple breaks with nearby resorts there are attempts of privatization going on so you might find yourself being told to leave if you are not staying at their resort.

 - There is only one surf shop on the island and it’s in Apia.
 Horizon Surf Shop has a basic assortment of wax, leashes, reef booties, rash guards, and beachwear.
 When we stopped by to check out the shop, they only had two boards for rent.
 The boards were old, yellow, and rather outdated pin tail step-ups.
 Probably not something you’d want to rent.
 They didn’t have any boards for sale.
 Case in point, Samoa is a place where you’ll need to bring all your own equipment, and you should definitely bring backups of everything as well.
-You might want to check out our Surf Trip Packing List to make sure you’re covered.
+Check out this Surf Trip Packing List to make sure you’re covered.

 - A Strong Recommendation: For multiple reasons, we highly recommend connecting with a surf guide to help you score the best waves the island has on offer and to help with navigating the often complicated surf scene in Samoa.
 We hooked up with Neil from Manoa Tours.
 Neil has been living in Samoa for 16 years and he has the place wired.